December 3rd, 2019

 KWLOT Practicuum Librarian, Claudette, told us that being employed at the library meant that she finally had the opportunity to contribute in a way where she felt she was making a difference.
 She earned an income, and she felt as though she was an important part of something.

 What does Better Together look like for Extend-A-Family?
 It is a community where people feel connected, included and invited.
-We still have work to do, but with your support, we can get there.
-Your gift makes a difference.

 Better Together includes you.